tgbugs/pyontutils/development/README.md

 With these files as a starting point we will then have a record of the process by which the new terms are considered and ultimately added to the NIF-Ontology.

+# Integration from an existing git repo
+In the folder please include a README.md that has a link to the repo and any other relevant links.